 Dartmouth-Hitchcock is a Quaternary Care facility situated in Northern New England.
 The Section of Vascular Surgery performed roughly 2,000 procedures in both the operating room and Angiography Suite last year.
 Fellows will perform the complete gamut of complex open, endovascular and hybrid procedures in all operative settings, finishing in the greater than 95th percentile for all operative categories.

-Teaching conferences are held each Monday from 7:00 to 11:00 a.m., during protected time when all faculty and fellows can attend.
+Teaching conferences are held each Monday from 7:00 to 11:00 am during protected time when all faculty and trainees can attend.
 These conferences include:

-- A weekly preoperative conference for discussing all open and interventional cases to be performed that week
+- Preoperative conference for that week's open and interventional cases

-Vascular fellows actively participate and contribute to these conferences to establish their own decision-making and teaching skills.
+Vascular residents actively participate and contribute to these conferences to establish their own decision-making and teaching skills.